microsoft/sarif-tutorials/docs/2-Basics.md

 #### <a id="loc-array"></a>The `locations` array

+We call a place in the code where a tool detects a result a
+<a href="5.2-Glossary.md#result-location">_result location_</a>.
-A SARIF `result` almost always contains a `locations` property whose value is an array of `location` objects, and that array almost always contains exactly one element:
+SARIF represents result locations with the property `result.locations`, an array of `location` objects which almost always contains exactly one element:

 ```json
 {